Complex Care

 Types of Complex Care Needs and Their Providers

-The type of care given would vary based on the patient’s unique needs.
+The type of complex care given to a patient would vary based on the patient’s unique needs.

-It is important to consider the contributions of different health professionals and their roles in enhancing patient well-being and quality of life.
+It is important to consider the contributions of different health professionals and their roles in supporting patient well-being and quality of life.

 Let us highlight the similarities between the specific complex care needs of patients and the corresponding health professionals required to address those needs effectively: